Why Headhunters Fail

 Executive headhunters often delegate recruiting research to someone else.
 That someone else is usually a secretary or junior associate right of college.
 That’s why most search firm “researchers” lack serious research expertise.
 Lacking expertise, they don’t know how to find the best candidates.
 As a result, headhunters fail.

 How do we know this?
 When headhunters hit the wall, their client companies come to us for help.
+(See How to Crush Candidate Sourcing.)
 We have witnessed the work of the headhunters who have come before us.
 It isn’t pretty.
 In every failed search, the recruiting research was haphazard.
+We’ve seen the existing lists of potential candidates that failed to produce a hire.
 The executive mapping was riddled with holes.
 The candidate sourcing lacked discipline.
 Worse, in every instance, headhunters missed top candidates standing in plain sight.

 The Rise of Anarchy in Candidate Data

-There’s been explosion of data on candidates, companies, and industries.
+There’s been an explosion of data on candidates, companies, and industries.
 The data are scattered like buckshot across the Internet.
-Information about passive candidates is tucked away in myriad databases.
+Information about passive candidates is tucked away in a myriad of databases.
 The information is not visible to search engines.
-You cannot google it.
+Headhunters cannot simply google it.
 The information lies hidden deep within the Invisible Web.

 Data is the Forest: Candidates are the Trees